shuboxio/shubox.js/README.md

   // image transforms represented by an array of ImageMagick Geometries
   // see: https://legacy.imagemagick.org/Usage/resize/#resize
   transforms: {
-    // resize to 500 px wide, and then do nothing.
-    // Just let it do its thing.
-    '500x': null,

     // resize and crop to 144x144
     '144x144#': function(shuboxFile) {
       // once image is found, insert an `img`